Peninsula Family Service helps end the cycle of poverty for 10,000 Bay Area residents each year.

 More than six decades ago, Peninsula Family Service—then known as the Family Service Agency of San Mateo County—was founded to strengthen and maintain the families of San Mateo County.
 A three-room office at 1117 South B Street in San Mateo housed the staff: a full-time Executive Director and part-time Counselor.

 In the 64 years since, our organization has grown to 150 staff members at 17 locations, and expanded to serve four counties: San Benito, Santa Clara, Santa Cruz, and San Mateo.
 Though our programs continue to evolve to meet the changing needs of our community, our purpose remains the same; Peninsula Family Service strengthens the community.
-Rather than treating the symptoms of instability—homelessness, poverty, hunger, unemployment—we provide the tools and support to help children, families, and older adults overcome the barriers standing between themselves and a life of independence.
+Rather than treating the symptoms of poverty—homelessness, hunger, unemployment—we provide the tools and support to help children, families, and older adults overcome the barriers standing between themselves and a life of opportunity, financial stability, and wellness.

 Our programs provide every generation with the opportunity to live healthy, stable lives: